FIBOSIO/fib-testnet/README.md

 ## step 2 start dev

-	1) fibos index.js dev  // start No.1 bp FIBOS, do all things, init, bp start and make blocks
+	1) fibos index.js  // start No.1 bp FIBOS, do all things, init, bp start and make blocks

-	or fibos index.js dev 2 or fibos index.js dev 21 // also can  start more one bps what you want
+	or fibos index.js  2 or fibos index.js  21 // also can  start more one bps what you want

- 	2) fibos morebps.js dev 2 5  //where you start one want start more bps join testnet , this can start No.2 to No.5 bps  , http port is 8802 to 8805
+ 	2) fibos morebps.js 2 5  //where you start one want start more bps join testnet , this can start No.2 to No.5 bps  , http port is 8802 to 8805

 ## cmd